Ezra-Tech-EB/BAHIS/README.md

 # BAHIS
-Thhis is a demon of Caribbean Agroicultuyral Health Inspction System (CAHIS) for the Bahamasd (BAHIS)
+This is a demon of Caribbean Agroicultuyral Health Inspction System (CAHIS) for the Bahamasd (BAHIS)